nonskilledeveloper/nonskilledeveloper/README.md

 - Hi, I'm @nonskilledeveloper

-- I'm interested in developing videogames for multiple platforms, developing apps for iOS and Android and I'm very passionate about Ethical Hacking
+- I'm very passionate about Ethical Hacking, i'm interested in developing videogames for multiple platforms and developing apps for iOS and Android

 - I'm currently learning Python, Go, Kotlin, Swift and C#

-- I'm looking to collaborate on ...

 - How to reach me: nonskilledeveloper@gmail.com